Unknowndestroy/WOLNearby/README.md

 # WOLNearby
 Program that starts every device supports WOL (Wake on LAN) connected to your internet.
-GUI - No GUI [🥵TERMUX SUPPORTED🥵]
+GUI - No GUI

 # Windows Installation
 ```